tdubose/emotional-labor-assessment/README.md

 This list was initially sparked by a [Metafilter discussion](http://www.metafilter.com/151267/Wheres-My-Cut-On-Unpaid-Emotional-Labor) on Jess Zimmerman's article for The Toast, _[“Where’s My Cut?”: On Unpaid Emotional Labor](http://the-toast.net/2015/07/13/emotional-labor/view-all/)_.
 Commenters on an [Ask Metafilter thread](http://ask.metafilter.com/283189/Emotional-Labor-Checklist-Self-Assessment) helped to refine and vastly expand this checklist.
 Many thanks to all those contributors, and thanks in advance to anyone who helps with this list!

+If you are a man who has unusual difficulty with emotional labor due to experiencing oppressions like economic instability, disability or mental illness, see the [Intersections](#appendix-intersections) section for some ways to apply this checklist to understanding the gendered nature of emotional work.

 # Take Care of Yourself #

 ## Health and Wellness